hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 Pros:

-* Enables time-series graphs for the HPE OneView Server hardware utilization statistics and HPE Virtual Connect modules utilization statistics.
+* Enables time-series graphs for the HPE OneView Server hardware utilization statistics and HPE Virtual Connect modules utilization statistics
 * Supports collecting metrics from any API (simply requires the appropriate PowerShell script for the collection)
-* Provides a flexible solution using widely used and cross-platform scripting language.
+* Provides a flexible solution using widely used and cross-platform scripting language
-* Cross-platform support, all components can be installed on Microsoft Windows or Linux.
+* Cross-platform support, all components can be installed on Microsoft Windows or Linux

 Cons:

-* Requires development of PowerShell scripts if the examples provided do not meet your needs.
+* Requires development of PowerShell scripts if the examples provided do not meet your needs
-* Requires in-depth knowledge of the language, API, authentication, and methods.
+* Requires in-depth knowledge of the language, API, authentication, and methods

 # Configuration